scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `SegmentCreationService.Beacon` can only be called by direct neighbors and thus calls from peers with a path length greater than one can immediately be discarded.
 - `SegmentRegistrationService.SegmentsRegistration` can only be called from within the same ISD, thus the source address MUST match the local ISD and the number of path segments MUST be 1.

+A combination of the mechanism above is used to prevent flooding attacks on the Control Service.
+In addition, the Control Service SHOULD be deployed in a distributed and replicated manner so that requests can be balanced and a single instance failure does not result in a complete failure of the control plane of a SCION AS.

 # IANA Considerations